spolu/settle/site/content/posts/settle-introduction.md

 ```
 settle mint EUR.2    # activates you@yourdomain[EUR.2] (EUR in cents)
 ```
-(Assets are expressed as `{CODE}.{SCALE}` where the scale, or decimal length, is an integer representing the factor by which the asset native amount is scaled down when represented as a signed integer).
+(Assets are expressed as `{CODE}.{SCALE}` where the code is an alphanumeric string of your choice and the scale, or decimal length, is an integer representing the factor by which the asset native amount is scaled down when represented as a signed integer).

 - `trust` others's assets, that is, express your willingnes to issue your own asset (**you@yourdomain.com[EUR.2]**) in exchange for an another user's asset